 turn off permissions for others to read, write or search files or directories within your $HOME directory

-Now you're ready to run the newuser script.No special permission is needed to use BIRCH.
-It is accessible by anyone with a valid Unix account.
-However, two things need to be setup in order to use the programs.
+Now you're ready to run the newuser script.Two things need to be setup in order to use the programs.
 First, your $PATH must include the directories in which BIRCH executable files are found.
 Secondly, many of the programs need to know where to find data or configuration files.
 The locations of these files are specified by environment variables that are automatically set when you login.

 All of these processes can be made transparent to the user by running the 'newuser' command.
 At the command prompt, type

-The default window manager on this platform is the GNOME Desktop.
+The default window manager on this platform is Xfce.
+The next tutorial tells

 Next: Customizing your

-What if I want to remove BIRCH access from my Unix account?
+What if I want to remove BIRCH access from my user account?

 To remove BIRCH access for your account, type